Temporary-Game-Company/Java-Game-Engine/README.md

 **Flexible game engine written using Java**

 > Libraries Needed: LibGDX, Box2D, LWJGL
 > Software: Tiled, TexturePacker (Comes with LibGDX)
+> Launched through DesktopLauncher.java

 > Usable for games with or without the need for realistic physics.
 > - LibGDX used as the base